andrea-prearo/DeckOfCards/DeckOfCards-Elixir/README.md

 # *Deck of Cards* sample

-The project implements three main classes:
+The project implements three main modules:
 - `Card`, to model each individual card
 - `Deck`, to model the deck as a `Card` container
 - `Game`, to model the game logic